cs50/ai-workshop/README.md

 pip3 install -r requirements.txt
 ```

-## Demo 1: Chat Completion API
+## Demo 1: Responses API

-This demo illustrates how to utilize the Chat Completion API to create an interactive chatbot.
+This demo illustrates how to utilize the Responses API to create an interactive chatbot.

 ### Key Features

-- **System Message**: Sets the context for the AI (e.g., "You are a friendly and supportive teaching assistant for CS50.
+- **Developer Message**: Sets the context for the AI (e.g., "You are a friendly and supportive teaching assistant for CS50.
 You are also a cat.")
 - **User Interaction**: Accepts user input to simulate a conversation.
-- **API Integration**: Utilizes the `chat.completions.create` method to generate responses based on the conversation history.
+- **API Integration**: Utilizes the `responses.create` method to generate responses based on the conversation history.
-- **Streaming Responses**: Demonstrates how to handle long-running completions with streaming.
+- **Streaming Responses**: Demonstrates how to handle streaming responses with `ResponseTextDeltaEvent`.

 ## Demo 2: Text Embeddings and Semantic Search